nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 - YES, for items not in the REGEX, right?
 - NO, for Cache HITS, they are served from cache and do not need to be sent to the origin server.

 **Optional Exercise:**  If you are comfortable with Regex, modify it to ADD `.js` and `.css` objects, Javascript and Cascading Style Sheet files, and re-test.
-What were your observations?
+What are your observations?

 < Click for a hint: >